nemecec/retrotranslator/README.md

 #### <a name="commandline">How to use Retrotranslator from the command line?</a>

-1. [Download](http://sourceforge.net/project/showfiles.php?group_id=153566) and unzip the binary distribution file `Retrotranslator-_n.n.n_-bin.zip`, where _n.n.n_ is the latest Retrotranslator release number.
+1. Download ([old releases on SourceForge](http://sourceforge.net/project/showfiles.php?group_id=153566)) and unzip the binary distribution file `Retrotranslator-_n.n.n_-bin.zip`, where _n.n.n_ is the latest Retrotranslator release number.
 2. Compile your classes with Java 5.0 or Java 6 and put them into some directory, e.g. `myclasses`.
 3. Go to the unzipped directory and execute:
     `java -jar retrotranslator-transformer-_n.n.n_.jar -srcdir myclasses`